-In accordance with "Government Auditing Standards", we have also issued our report dated March 14, 2021 on our consideration of the Rutland Redevelopment Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with "Government Auditing Standards" in considering the Rutland Redevelopment Authority's internal control over financial reporting and compliance.
+In accordance with "Government Auditing Standards", we have also issued our report dated March 27, 2025, on our consideration of the Rutland Redevelopment Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Rutland Redevelopment Authority's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with "Government Auditing Standards" in considering the Rutland Redevelopment Authority's internal control over financial control over financial reporting and reporting and compliance.

-Sullivan, Powers & Company
+Sullivan.
+Powers & Co.

-March 14, 2021 Montpelier, Vermont VT Lic. #92-000180
+March 27, 2025 Montpelier, Vermont VT Lic. #92-000180

-RUTLAND REDEVELOPMENT AUTHORITY MANAGEMENT'S DISCUSSION AND ANALYSIS FISCAL YEAR ENDED JUNE 30, 2020
+RUTLAND REDEVELOPMENT AUTHORITY MANAGEMENT'S DISCUSSION AND ANALYSIS FISCAL YEAR ENDED JUNE 30, 2024

-Presented here is the Management Discussion & Analysis Report for the Rutland Redevelopment Authority (hereafter, the Authority), a component unit of the City of Rutland, Vermont for the fiscal year ended June 30, 2020.
+Presented here is the Management Discussion & Analysis Report for the Rutland Redevelopment Authority (hereafter, the Authority), a component unit of the City of Rutland, Vermont for the fiscal year ended June 30, 2024.
 Responsibility for both the accuracy of the data, and the completeness and fairness of this presentation, including all disclosures, rests with management.
 To the best of our knowledge and belief, the data contained herein is accurate in all material respects.
 This data is reported in a manner designed to fairly present the Authority's financial position.
 All disclosures necessary to enable the reader to gain an accurate understanding of the Authority's financial activities have been included.